eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 Such a big sounding name!

 I remember the first time I heard about Gaussian Processes.
 It was the summer of 2016, while I was at CERN, and another student was working on a project using Gaussian Processes.
 I remember him sounding very smart talking about "kernel functions" and other stuff and thinking I could never understand that.
 Well, here I am - two years later.
 And with a better understanding of Gaussian Processes and  regression.
-Hopefully it all makes sense.
+Hopefully it all makes sense to you.

 Gaussian process regression (GPR) is general method for predicting continuous valued outputs.
-But it's a very powerful method, stronger than normal linear regression and support vector machines.
+It's very powerful, stronger than normal linear regression and support vector machines.
 But, before we go more into it, there are some concepts you should be familiar with if you want to fully appreciate and understand GPR.
 In particular, you should know about the multivariate Gaussian distribution and Bayesian linear regression.
 I’ll briefly talk about them right now, but I can’t possibly substitute for a more thorough reading of these topics.

 The main mathematical structure behind GPR is the **multivariate Gaussian distribution**.
 Multivariate Gaussian distributions are simply extensions of univariate Gaussian distributions to $$n$$ dimensions.
-But they don't just describe the behavior of each component; they also describe how the components effect each other!
+Whereas a univariate Gaussian desribes one random variable, a multivariate Gaussian describes an entire vector of random variables.
+And not just describe the behavior of each component, but also describe how the components vary with each other!

 The probability density function (PDF) of a set of random variables $$ x \in {\rm I\!R}^n $$ that are distributed by a multivariate Gaussian with mean $$ \mu \in {\rm I\!R}^n $$ and positive semi-definite (i.e. non-negative eigenvalues) covariance $$ \Sigma \in {\rm I\!R}^{n \times n} $$ is:
 <p> $$p(x; \mu, \Sigma) = \dfrac{1}{\sqrt{ (2\pi)^n |\Sigma|}} \mathrm{exp} ( - \dfrac{1}{2} (x - \mu)^T \Sigma^{-1} (x - \mu) ) $$ </p>

-One important important property of multivariate Gaussians that we’ll need for GP regression is the _conditioning property_.
-Specifically, if we write our random vector $$ x \sim \mathcal{N}( \mu, \Sigma ) \in {\rm I\!R}^{n} $$ as
+One important important property of multivariate Gaussians that we’ll need for GP regression is the _conditioning property_ and the _summation property_.
+I

+f we write our random vector $$ x \sim \mathcal{N}( \mu, \Sigma ) \in {\rm I\!R}^{n} $$ as

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ x = \begin{bmatrix} x_a \\ x_b \end{bmatrix} $$ where $$ x_a = \begin{bmatrix} x_1 \\ . \\ . \\ x_k \end{bmatrix} $$ and $$ x_b = \begin{bmatrix} x_{k+1} \\ . \\ . \\ x_n \end{bmatrix} $$, then